oowenn/cse151_project/README.md

 ### Model 3: Decision Tree Classifier for Increase

-Our third model, a decision tree classifier to predict ‘Increase’ performed with a test accuracy of 0.636.
+Our third model, a decision tree classifier to predict ‘Increase’ performed with a test accuracy of 0.639.
 Although our model is able to perform better than guessing at random, we would hope for higher accuracy if we were to apply this to actual trading.
 Similar to the previous model, we found the same set of hyperparameters for our best model and could use similar method such as feature engineering, deeper hyperparameter exploration, and implement ensemble learning to improve.

+### Data Leak Issue
+Our project faces a potential data leakage issue because our training data might have inforamtion overalpped with the test data.
+This is an issue because our training data should not include anything from our test data.
+We could have addressed this by creating a temporary split to avoid leakage.
+We could have the data from one day be training and then data from another day be test.
+The features we used to predict our data include 'Open', 'High', 'Low', and 'logVolume' but these features contain a leak to the close column.
+This is because we only know the 'High' and 'Low' values after the day the market closes.
+We could have addressed this by shifting the close column by one day.

 ## Conclusion